Catalyst (New Found Glory album): Release

-A music video wad filmed for "Failure's Not Flattering" in late June with Avis directing again.
+A music video was filmed for "Failure's Not Flattering" in late June with Avis directing again.
 Between late June and mid-August, the group performed on the Warped Tour.
 For the outing, Dewees joined the group as a touring keyboardist.
 "Failure's Not Flattering" was released to radio on July 26.
 The music video for it premiered two days later on Total Request Live.
 The clip shows the band shrunken down and held captive by two regular-sized individuals.
 They eventually escape and stumble into a party.
 However, due to their size, they are ignored.
 The group start performing; the music they make starts to animate characters such as a vampire from a TV and aliens from a video game.
 Later on, the band is shown asleep, before being sucked up by a vacuum cleaner.
 "Truth of My Youth" was released as a single on August 17.
 At the end of the month and the start of September, the group went on a brief European tour, which included performances at the Reading and Leeds Festivals.

 On September 20, a music video was filmed for "I Don't Wanna Know" in Los Angeles with director Liz Friedlander.
 Following the filming, the group played a few shows in Japan with Yellowcard and Hazen Street.
 In October and November, the group supported Green Day on their headlining US tour.
 On October 25, a music video for "I Don't Wanna Know" premiered on Total Request Live.
 The following day, "I Don't Wanna Know" was released to modern rock radio, and "Failure's Not Flattering" was released as a single.
 In December, the group went on an Australia tour with support from Reggie and the Full Effect, Righteous Jams, the Explosion and Hot Water Music.
 In January 2005, the band supported Green Day on a tour of Europe.
 Following this, the band went on a headlining UK tour, which lasted until mid-February, with Hot Water Music and the Explosion.
 "I Don't Wanna Know" was released as a single on February 14.
 Between early March and late May, the band went on a headlining club tour, dubbed the Back to Basics Tour.
 They were supported by Reggie and the Full Effect and Eisley.